 Imagine you delete a photo from your iPhone.
 Any photo.
 A blurry photo of your puppy.
 Your selfie that didn’t come out quite right.
 Some nudes you sent to your ex.
 You deleted it, right?
 Are you sure?
-Oh, wait.
 Did you check Recently Deleted?
 Oops!
 Okay, you deleted everything from Recently Deleted.
 Your multiple nude photos (no judgement here) are gone.

 Anyway, how do we know?
 We could access them.
 Relax, not your photos.
 Long story short, we started developing a program that would help our customers back up and delete photos and videos from iCloud and found out that the supposedly “deleted” photos and videos are not actually being deleted.